nidhiswamy/edit-poles/README.md

 # Edit Poles Widget

-This custom widget is created to help users select, display, and edit sample pole data.
+This custom widget is created in ArcGIS Web AppBuilder to help users select, display, and edit sample pole data.

 ## Description